 - Reassemble the carburetor now that the carb is clean.
 Put it back to together in the reverse order you took it apart.
 Remember to refer to the photo you took of the carburetor when reassembling so all parts are reinstalled in the right places.

-Broken Lawn Mower Fuel Cap
+Broken or Clogged Fuel Cap

 A simple item like a broken fuel cap can be the reason your lawn mower stops while mowing.
 Fuel caps are designed to vent allowing air through the cap.
-When a cap is broke and will not vent, a vacuum is created in the fuel tank that restricts the flow of fuel.
+When a cap is broken and will not vent, a vacuum is created in the fuel tank that restricts the flow of fuel.

 Check to see if the fuel cap is bad by taking it off and running your mower.
 If your mower no longer dies while mowing, this may be your problem and you will need to purchase a new gas cap.